Text for the video:

 The skin becomes so tense at fold crossings that it produces a sharp pain that hinders your movements.

 The folds and their crossings form a grid all over your body, so that any movement you make pulls on the neighboring crossings.

 Anytime you feel pain, locate it with your nail and you will discover a fold crossing.

 Concentrate your grooming efforts on the fold crossings by repeatedly crushing them with your nails.

 When you locate your pain inside your skin, you stop worrying about its origins.

-Try grooming an area often, but for short periods.
+Try grooming an area several times a day, but for short periods.

 If you strike blood, stop working there until it heals.

 You will find many other grooming techniques on my website.